Quick Answer Fifty-fifty legal custody, also known as joint legal custody, involves parents sharing equal decision-making responsibilities…

 Legal custody refers to the legal right and responsibility of a parent or guardian to make important decisions on behalf of a child.
 This includes decisions regarding the child’s education, healthcare, religion, and general welfare.
 Unlike physical custody, which pertains to where the child lives, legal custody focuses on decision-making authority and the child’s best interests.
 Legal custody can be sole, meaning one parent has exclusive decision-making power, or joint, where both parents share the responsibility.
 Understanding legal custody is essential in family law matters, especially during divorce or separation proceedings.

-A custodial father refers to a male parent who has primary physical and legal custody of his…
+Quick Answer A custodial father is a male parent who holds primary physical and legal custody of…